 The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI operation.
-When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IG"), the /WP pin and /HOLD are enabled.
+When the QE bit is set to a 0 state (factory default), the /WP pin and /HOLD are enabled.
 When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.

-WARNING: The QE bit should never be set to a 1 during standard SPI or Dual SPI operation if the /WP or /HOLD pins are tied directly to the power supply or ground.
+WARNING: If the /WP or /HOLD pins are tied directly to the power supply or ground during standard SPI or Dual SPI operation, the QE bit should never be set to a 1.

-Figure3a.
+Figure 3a.
 Status Register-1

-Figure3b.
+Figure 3b.
 Status Register-2